Greenwich Acupuncture Clinic, LLC

 Lab Testing

 Often when clients initially come for care it has been a while since they have had comprehensive blood work done.
-It is important to understand where one is starting from and if supplementing certain vitamins and/or hormones is warranted to optimize fertility.
+It is important to understand where one is starting from and if supplementing certain vitamins and/or minerals is warranted to optimize fertility.

 Western practitioners at times are open to more extensive lab testing when requested, but if not, low cost labs can be ordered for you through Quest Labs.